Time to Explore the Hauraki Plains and Shorebird Coast

 Top Notch Macadamias is an orchard, processor and manufacturer of macadamia nut products based at the edge of the Hauraki Plains between Ngatea and Morrinsville.
 The orchard takes in panoramic views of the Hauraki Plains and Coromandel Ranges and can be experienced via public tour on Tuesdays and Thursdays at 10am.
 Tours showcase the full cycle of the macadamia nut; from growing, drying, cracking and grading through to sights - and samples - of the finished products.

 The joys of blueberry picking can be experienced in summer time at Blueberry Country; one of New Zealand’s largest blueberry orchards, near Ngatea.
-The ‘pick your own’ summer season runs from early December to late February with blueberry ice cream and frozen yoghurt also available for sale from a snack bar on-site.
+The ‘pick your own’ summer season runs from early December to sometime in mid February, depending on the season, with blueberry ice cream and frozen yoghurt also available from the cafe on-site.

 A stop at Piako Pete’s is a time-honoured tradition among many heading south along State Highway 25.
 Located at Pipiroa, commercial flounder fisher Pete Thorburn and his wife Gail provide direct to the public sale of fresh flounder, along with smoked kahawai, snapper, mullet and eel produced from Pete’s smokehouse.
 The knowledge, advice and genuine service you can expect to receive here is second to none.
 The Thorburns know their product better than anyone and their fish is delicious.

 The Shorebird Coast is home to Miranda Orchard and Gallery; another treasure of the region, offering visitors homegrown hospitality in the form of healthful organic wholefoods and coffee from the farm shop cafe.
 The farm shop offers a selection of fully certified organic jams, jellies and relishes, as well as freshly squeezed juices, yoghurts, fresh cheese and other boutique food products.